certbot/certbot/docs/contributing.rst

 Running certbot against a locally deployed Pebble CA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By following the instructions above, you can execute Certbot against a local instance
+After following the instructions above, you are ready to manually execute Certbot against
-of Pebble CA. This is useful to verify that the modifications done to the code makes
+a local instance of the `Pebble`_ ACME server.
+This is useful to verify that the modifications
-Certbot behave as expected.
+done to the code makes Certbot behave as expected.

-You need Docker installed, and a user with access to the Docker client.
+To do so you need Docker installed, and a user with access to the Docker client.

 The virtual environment set up with `python tools/venv.py` contains two commands
 that can be used once the virtual environment is activated: